dtw/hw-feedback/README.md

 * Simple moderation tools for new "rate and review" comments
 * Notification email to service providers when new comments are approved and published
 * Seven widgets for displaying dynamic review content
-* A custom "Your Story" webform to submit longer/more complicated feedback
 * Uses Google ReCaptcha 2 for form submissions

 ### Shortcodes